superkabuki/threefive_is_SCTE35/README.md

 </pre>

 # The threefive3 SCTE-35 Cli Super Tool and python3 library.
-> Brought to you by the fine folks at fu-corp _( Adrian and the two blonde Chinese girls. )_

 ✅ SCTE-35 __Parser__  ✅ SCTE-35 __Encoder__    ✅ SCTE-35 __HLS__     ✅ SCTE-35 __Xml+binary__     ✅ SCTE-35 __Cli__     ✅  SCTE-35 __library__